naeimehnajafi/Udacity_AI_portfolio/README.md

 ## Project Goal

 The goal of this project is to improve my programming skills using Python.
-This is the first project towards the Udacity nanodegree program on AI programming with Python.
+This is the first project towards the Udacity nanodegree program on AI programming with Python (winter cohort).
 In this project, I will use a created image classifier to identify dog breeds.
 The focus is on Python and not on the actual classifier.
 For the second project, I will be designing the image classifier myself.I have provided a brief description of the project and the TODOs in this readme file.
 For the final results and the real-time result running in gif format, scroll down.
 The total run time is 33 seconds, so be sure to watch until the end.

 ## Description